-With heaps of different platforms and methods to buy Bitcoin in Australia, knowing how to get your hands on the digital currency for the first time can be challenging.
+With heaps of different platforms and methods to buy Bitcoin with a credit card in Australia, knowing how to get your hands on the digital currency for the first time can be challenging.
 In this beginner’s guide, we explain the easiest way to buy Bitcoin in Australia, alongside the best online platform to do this with.

 To help you along the way, we also list some of the factors that you need to consider before using an online Bitcoin platform, such as fees, regulation, commissions, and payment methods.